sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 		* The automated description is now set to 155 characters, rather than 400.
 			* Evidently, it uses the same restrictions as regular search results.
 	* **Fixed:**
-		* No more PHP notice should be output when fetching image from SEO settings.
+		* No more PHP notices should be output when fetching an image from the SEO settings.
 		* Social image from SEO settings now works if set, but only if TSF 2.9+ is active.
 			* Otherwise the Featured Image is used, if any.
 		* It no longer outputs Schema.org metadata on WooCommerce products or other single custom post types.